appt-org/appt-samples/lib/README.md

 ## Retrieval

 The library provides two main functions for retrieving code samples: `querySamples` and `getTopic`.
-These functions allow you to fetch code samples based on various criteria such as locale, topic ID, and framework.
+These functions allow you to fetch code samples based on various criteria such as locale, technique, and framework.

 ### querySamples